Quick Answer 🔍How many people use YouTube Shorts in 2023?

 Viewership of Videos with ‘beginner’ in The Title Increased 50% Between March and July 2020

 It appears that people are turning to YouTube to learn new things.

-Between March and July 2020, videos with the word ‘beginner’ in the title were viewed 50% more than previously, as found in YouTube shorts statistics.
+Between March and July 2020, videos with the word ‘beginner’ in the title were viewed 50% more than previously, as found in YouTube shorts stats.

 Around the world, these videos got over 9 billion views in 2020.
 66% of people in Germany used YouTube to start a new hobby in 2020, and an impressive 94% of people in India used YouTube to work out how to do things by themselves.